 To make these stuffed shells, you’ll cook up some jumbo shells in a big pot of water till they are cooked al dente.
 Then drain the shells and set them aside.

-Top the shells with even more creamy sauce, and shredded cheese and bake them up until the cheese is melted and the inside filling is nice and hot throughout.
+Top the shells with even more creamy sauce, and shredded cheese.
+Bake them up until the cheese is melted and the inside filling is nice and hot throughout.

-I used about 25 shells, which didn’t quite fit nicely into my pan so I had to stuff a few in between others to use up all my filling.
+- I used about 25 shells, which didn’t quite fit nicely into the pan.
+I stuffed a few in randomly to use up all the filling.

-How long do chicken alfredo stuffed shells stay good?
+How to storechicken alfredo stuffed shells stay good?